Mentally ill people in United States jails and prisons: Court cases

 George Daniel, a mentally ill man on Alabama's death row was arrested and charged with capital murder.
 In jail, George became acutely psychotic and couldn't speak in complete sentences.
-Daniel, had been on death row until several years later, Lawyer Bryan Stevenson uncovered the truth of the doctor who lied about the examination of Daniels mental illness.
+Daniel had been on death row until several years later, Lawyer Bryan Stevenson uncovered the truth about the doctor who lied about examining Daniels's mental illness.
 Daniel's trial was then overturned and he has been in a mental institution since.

 Another mentally ill man, Avery Jenkins, was convicted of murder and sentenced to death.
 Throughout Jenkins's childhood, he had been in and out of foster homes and developed a serious mental illness.
-Jenkins erratic behavior didn't change, so his foster mother decided to get rid of him by tying him to a tree and left him there.
-Around the age of sixteen he was left homeless and started to experience psychotic episodes.
-At the age of twenty, Jenkins had wandered into a strange house and stabbed a man to death as he perceived it to being a demon.
-He then was sentenced to death and spent several years in prison as if he had been sane and responsible for his actions.
+Jenkins erratic behavior didn't change, so his foster mother decided to get rid of him by tying him to a tree and leaving him there.
+Around the age of sixteen, he was left homeless and started to experience psychotic episodes.
+At age twenty, Jenkins had wandered into a strange house and stabbed a man to death as he perceived him to be a demon.
+He was then sentenced to death and spent several years in prison as if he had been sane and responsible for his actions.
 Jenkins then got off death row and was put into a mental institution.

 In the past, overall living and treatment conditions within US prisons were not up to par, which can be seen through the details and points made by the Coleman v.
 Brown case that went to trial in 1995.
-The district court judge in Another casethis case, ultimately recognized the systemic failure within the system to properly care for and provide resources to mentally ill inmates.
+In this case, The district court judge ultimately recognized the system's systemic failure to properly care for and provide resources to mentally ill inmates.
 These individuals were not receiving treatment prior to prison, and were sent there with expectations from others that they would be receiving treatment there, but that expectation was not fulfilled.